-It consists of theoretical and practical exam and it accounts for 50% of the final mark.
+It consists of theoretical and practical exam and it accounts for 60% of the final mark.
 The minimum grade in order to average with the continuous assessment is a 5 out of 10.
+In case of failing, retake possibility in July.